History of rugby union: Early history

-The ball
+Ball

 Until the late 1860s, rugby was played with a leather ball with an inner-bladder made of a pig's bladder.
 The shape of the bladder imparted a vaguely oval shape to the ball, but they were far more spherical in shape than they are today.
 A quote from Tom Brown's Schooldays, written by Thomas Hughes (who attended Rugby School from 1834 to 1842), shows that the ball was not a complete sphere:

 Richard Lindon (seen in 1880) is believed to have invented the first footballs with rubber bladders.